-Trustee duties
+Trustee Duties

-Statutory duties of a Trustee:
+Statutory duties of a Trustee are to:

-- Ensure the Trust carries out its purposes for the public benefit. - Ensure the Trust complies with the Trust's governing document and the law. - Act in the charity's best interests. - Ensure the Trust manages resources responsibly. - Act with reasonable care and skill. - Ensure the charity is accountable.
+- ensure the Trust carries our it purposes for the public benefit. - ensure the Trust complies with the Trust's governing document and the law. - act in the charity's best interests. - ensure the Trust manages resources responsibly. - · act with reasonable care and skill. - ensure the charity is accountable.